SteveMandich.com Blog Bio Evel Incarnate Back to Other Stuff Contact

 In "The Call of the Simpsons," a near-nude Homer is lost in the wilderness.
 After bees sting him inside his mouth and he falls into mud, a random photographer in the area mistakes him and his inarticulate roars for Bigfoot.
 The forest quickly becomes a carnival of souvenir stands, burger shacks, and cardboard cutouts advertising "Get Your Picture Taken with Bigfoot."
 Homer is eventually hunted down, tranquilized, and taken to a lab for testing.
 Upon observation, scientists are unsure if Homer really is Bigfoot, or merely sub-human.
 A TV news anchor reports that the photographer "was most impressed by the creature's uncivilized look, its foul language, and most of all, its indescribable stench."
 After a reporter interviews Marge, a tabloid runs articles with the screaming headlines: "I Married Bigfoot," "Bigfoot's Wife Pleads: 'Call Him Homer,'" and "The Bigfoot Diet: 'Pork Chops Aplenty.'"![]()

-Pizza Hut commercial (1993).
+Pizza Hut commercials (1993).

 In 1993, Pizza Hut rolled out the "Bigfoot" -- with a surface area of two square feet, it was touted as "the biggest pizza you can get delivered."
-The TV spot showed a bunch of people trembling at the prospect of Bigfoot showing up on their doorstep, but it only turned out to be the delivery guy...
+The TV spots showed a bunch of people trembling at the prospect of Bigfoot showing up on their doorstep, but it only turned out to be the delivery guy...
 Side note: That summer, Pizza Hut had a "Bigfoot Blimp" tour the country.
 The white, 165-foot-long dirigible had a Bigfoot cartoon character on its side.
 On the afternoon of July 4, the helium-filled airship deflated mid-flight over Manhattan and crash-landed on a seven-story apartment building on West 53rd Street.
-Rooftop sunbathers scrambled out of the way, and the two crew members sustained minor injuries.![]()
+Rooftop sunbathers scrambled out of the way, and the two crew members sustained minor injuries.

 Quantum Leap (NBC; March 16, 1993).